hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hbar-allowance-approval.md

 ### Support for Proxy Contract
-The following code path will be introduced in order to support calls to the `hbarAllowance` and `hbarApprove` functions for EOA accounts via the `IHRC632` interface. uring the `MessageFrame` construction for top level calls.
-The following pseudo code describes the logic:
+The following code path will be introduced in order to support calls to the `hbarAllowance` and `hbarApprove` functions for EOA accounts via the `IHRC632` interface.
+The following pseudo code describes the logic during the `MessageFrame` construction for top level calls:

 ```java
 if (messageFrame.to is an EOA account address) {